 Coco Palms Drive

-COCO PALMS WORK PLANNED BEYOND SEPTEMBER
+COCO PALMS WORK PLANNED BEYOND PURE WATER

 A second pipeline for recycled water will be installed after September 2021, an exact schedule is still being finalized.
 The temporary road patches will be replaced with a complete re-paving after all construction is complete.